Mahmoud-H-Ali/meta-assignment/README.md

-I. Adding the meta-assignment layer to your build
+ Adding the meta-assignment layer to your build
 =================================================
 in the poky directory